K. D. Jadhav: 1948 Summer Olympics

 Jadhav's first feel of the big stage was at the 1948 London Olympics; his journey was funded by the Maharaja of Kolhapur.
-During his stay in London, he was trained by Rees Gardner, a former lightweight World champion from the United States.
-It was Gardner's guidance that saw Jadhav finish sixth in the flyweight section, despite being unfamiliar with wrestling on the mat.
-He stunned the audience by defeating the Australian wrestler Bert Harris in the first few minutes of the bout.
+The Story Of KD Jadhav A.K.A 'Pocket Dynamo' Who Won India's First Individual Olympic Medal|website=www.mensxp.com|date=7 June 2016|access-date=3 March 2019|archive-date=6 March 2019| He stunned the audience by defeating the Australian wrestler Bert Harris in the first few minutes of the bout.
 He went on to defeat Billy Jernigan of the US, but lost to Mansour Raeisi of Iran, to be eliminated from the Games.